IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

 nothing # hide
 ```

+!!! note "Iterating over a quadrature"
+      In computing `g` above, we used `map` to evaluate the incident field at
+      all quadrature nodes.
+When iterating over `Q`, the iterator returns a
+      [`QuadratureNode`](@ref QuadratureNode), and not simply the *coordinate*
+      of the quadrature node.
+This is so that you can access additional
+      information, such as the `normal` vector, at the quadrature node.

 ## Integral representation and visualization

 Now that we know both the Dirichlet and Neumann data on the boundary, we can use